thelton/engagesretest/README.md

 - app-ec2
 - haproxy-ec2

 To start create a Key Pair in AWS EC2 with the name "testing" and download the PEM file.
-The aws profile is set to default so make sure your aws credentials are set to the account you want to deploy this to.
+The aws profile is set to default, so make sure your aws credentials are set to the account you want to deploy this to.
 Follow the order above and run `terraform init` then `terraform apply` in each directory.

 After all resources are deployed the **HAProxy** instance as a jumpbox to reach the **App-EC2s** in the private subnet.
 For access to the **App-EC2s** copy the testing.pem file to use inside the **HAProxy** instance.

 To reach the app from a web browser copy and paste the **Public IPv4 DNS** name of the **HAProxy** instance into your browser.